blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 ```

 Review the config key `dynamodb-client` and make sure the appropriate ENV variables are set, or you may wish to use
 your own ENV variable names if the package defaults clash for you.
-This array is just the configuration array passed to
+This array is the configuration array passed to
 `Aws\DynamoDb\DynamoDbClient` so you can modify it to use anything the AWS package supports, including alternative
 authentication options.
 If you already use AWS, for example with DynamoDb as a Cache driver for Laravel, you should
 check and align your configuration for this with the one for this package to avoid confusion or duplication.

+You can change the default table names using the `event-table` and `snapshot-table` config keys.

 ### Create DynamoDb Tables